Why get a wireless guitar system? Let me take you back in time for a moment…

 While this isn’t technically a quality of the wireless transmitter itself, it’s worth considering the regulations for different signals where you live.
 It differs between countries and states, so make sure that you get something that’s legal where you live.

 The Federal Communications Commission have declared a complete transition away from devices that operate in the range between 600Hz and 700Hz.
-This means that wireless systems using those frequency bands will be illegal from 2020 and on.
+This means that wireless systems using those frequency bands were not allowed starting in 2020.

 In the world of guitar tech, analog products are generally seen as superior.
 But is this true for cordless guitar systems?
 Analog wireless guitar systems first compress the signal and then convert it into a frequency modulation (FM) signal.
 Just like an FM radio, the receiver uses this transmission to produce audio.
 Then, the receiver expands this signal and feeds it into the amplifier.